webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

   - The logical design, as specified in SQL and depicted in a table diagram, is called a database schema.
 - **physical design**
   - The physical design phase adds indexes and specifies how tables are organized on **storage media**.
+  - Physical design affects query processing speed but never affects the query result.
 - **data independence**
   - The principle that physical design never affects query results is called data independence.
   - Physical design affects query processing speed but never affects the query result.
   - When database designers modify indexes or row order, **applications run faster** or slower but **always generate the same results**.
 - **application programming interface / API**
+  - simplify the use of SQL with a general-purpose language.
   - An application programming interface, or API, is **a library of procedures or classes** that links a host programming language to a database.

 ## 1.5 MySQL